 Table 2.1 shows a comparison of two small code fragments.
-Their purpose is to store and access data on some persons, which are identified uniquely by their IDs.
-In the imperative version on the left side, the name of the person is extracted by the function id2name.
+They demonstrate how to store and access data about some persons, which are identified uniquely by their IDs.
+In the imperative version on the left hand side, the name of the person is extracted by the function id2name.
 In the OO version, the person is represented as an object, which is instantiated by the method init.
 The name can be queried by applying the method name to the object.
 Two more functions and methods are available to extract the address of the person and the appropriate zipcode.
-But the object-oriented version is far more elegant, as it introduces a new class for addresses.
-Note that twice an anonymous object is created, by calling the method address object.
+But the object-oriented version is more elegant, as it introduces a new class for addresses.
+Note that an anonymous object is created twice, by calling the method address on \$person.
+Then appropriate methods are used on this anonymous address object.

-''' $personid = 1234; $person = person->init(1234); $name = id2name($personid); $name = $person->name; $address = id2address($personid); $address = $person->address->printable; $zipcode = extract_zipcode($address); $zipcode = $person->address->zipcode; '''
+'''

+$personid = 1234;

+$name = id2name($personid);

+$address = id2address($personid);

+$zipcode = extract_zipcode($address);

+$zipcode = $person->address->printable;

+$zipcode = $person->address->zipcode;

+'''